 Award-winning documentary Still Black: A Portrait of Black Transmen (2008) centers on the stories of six thoughtful, eloquent and diverse transmen.
 Preachers, teachers, students and activists educate us simply by making their presence known.
 Each man brings a colorful and complex richness as he describes his relationship to himself, as well as others in his life — the cadence of his voice keeping in rhythm with how the speaker displays himself to the camera.
 The film received an Isaac Julien Experimental Award from Queer Black Cinema International Music Festival and an Audience Choice Award for Best Documentary in the ReelOut Queer Film + Video Festival.

-Please join us for a screening of Still Black: A Portrait of Black Transmen.
-The screening will be followed by a Q&A with Director Kortney Ryan Ziegler and Moderator Jennifer Tyburczy (Feminist Studies, UCSB).
+We were joined for a screening of Still Black: A Portrait of Black Transmen.
+The screening was followed by a Q&A with Director Kortney Ryan Ziegler and moderated by Jennifer Tyburczy (Feminist Studies, UCSB).

 Director Kortney Ryan Ziegler

 Kortney Ryan Ziegler is an Oakland-based award-winning artist, writer, and the first person to hold the Ph.D. of African American Studies from Northwestern University.
 He is the director of the documentary Still Black: A Portrait of Black Transmen, runs the GLAAD Media Award-nominated blog blac (k) ademic, and was named one of the Top 40 Under 40 LGBT activists by The Advocate Magazine and one of the most influential African Americans of 2013 by TheRoot100.
 Dr. Ziegler is also the founder of Trans*H4CK: the only tech event of its kind that spotlights trans-created tech and trans-led startups.